Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics: II. Semi-classical treatment of TAT-and-turn dynamics

 and the desired timescale is given by the integration

 with

-This result is obtained via the property of uncertainty patch.
-The lower bound $\sqrt{1-\frac{1}{2N}}$ of the integral comes from the separatrix of the uncertainty patch, which determines the initial stretching position, and the integral upper bound $\frac{2\delta_{\mathrm{eff}}}{N\chi_{\mathrm{eff}}}-1$ is the critical point of variance change on the separatrix.
+This result follows from the properties of the uncertainty patch.
+The lower bound, $\sqrt{1-\frac{1}{2N}}$, of the integral originates from the separatrix of the uncertainty patch, which sets the initial stretching position, while the upper bound, $\frac{2\delta_{\mathrm{eff}}}{N\chi_{\mathrm{eff}}}-1$, corresponds to the critical point of variance change on the separatrix.
 The Taylor expansion used above is